-As a global company based in the United States with operati with operations in other countries, we must comply with economic sanctions and trade restrictions, including those implemented by the Office of Foreign Assets Control ("OFAC") of the U.S. Department of the Treasury.
+As a global company based in the United States with operations in other countries, we must comply with economic sanctions and trade restrictions, including those implemented by the Office of Foreign Assets Control ("OFAC") of the U.S. Department of the Treasury.
 This means that Patreon cannot take part in transactions that involve designated people, places, or items that originate from those places, as determined by agencies like OFAC.
 You can read our Sanctions Policy here.

 We are constantly testing out new features with the goal of making Patreon better.
 We may add or remove features, and often test features with a random subset of our community.
 If we believe a feature is significantly different from these terms, then we explain those differences in the test.

 You can permanently delete your account at any time by going to our Privacy Center.
 On that page you can also see what information is deleted and what we continue to store after the account is deleted.

 We can terminate or suspend your account at any time at our discretion.
 We can also cancel any membership subscriptions and remove any descriptions, posts or benefits at our discretion.

 You may not bring a claim against us for suspending or terminating another person’s account, and you agree you will not bring such a claim.
 If you try to bring such a claim, you are responsible for the damages caused, including attorneys fees and costs.

 These terms remain in effect even if you no longer have an account.